crashoverride777/swifty-ads/README.md

 // SpriteKit Scene
 // Do not call this in didMoveToView as .window property is still nil at that point.
+Use a delay or call it later)

+if let viewController = view?.window?.rootViewController {
+     SwiftyAds.shared.showBanner(from: viewController)
-Use a delay or call it later) SwiftyAds.shared.showBanner(from: view?.window?.rootViewController) SwiftyAds.shared.showBanner(at: .top, from: view?.window?.rootViewController) // Shows banner at the top SwiftyAds.shared.showInterstitial(from: view?.window?.rootViewController) SwiftyAds.shared.showInterstitial(withInterval: 4, from: view?.window?.rootViewController) // Shows an ad every 4th time method is called
+     SwiftyAds.shared.showBanner(at: .top, from: viewController) // Shows banner at the top SwiftyAds.shared.showInterstitial(from: viewController)
+     SwiftyAds.shared.showInterstitial(withInterval: 4, from: viewController) // Shows an ad every 4th time method is called
-SwiftyAds.shared.showRewardedVideo(from: view?.window?.rootViewController) // Should be called when pressing dedicated button
+     SwiftyAds.shared.showRewardedVideo(from: viewController) // Should be called when pressing dedicated button }
 ```

 Reward Videos: